 These lower-level courses provide good preparation for further study in cognitive science.
 At most, one course from this list may count towards the minor.

 These courses introduce students to central theoretical and philosophical issues at the heart of cognitive science and bring together explanations at different levels and/or from different academic disciplines.
 This theoretical background serves as a springboard for further specialization and helps to provide scaffolding to draw together other courses in this interdisciplinary minor.
 Students must choose at least one course from this list:

 The following courses introduce students to important empirical approaches in cognitive science, including some central empirical findings and research.
 Through such courses, students should develop a sophisticated understanding of how empirical research in cognitive science is carried out.
 Students must choose at least one course from this list:

 Interdisciplinary Bridge Course (3 Credit Hours)

-The following courses each illustrate how issues in cognitive science can be beneficially approached by work drawing from multiple disciplines within cognitive science.
-This rich interdisciplinary work is highly characteristic of and essential to cognitive science.
+The following interdisciplinary courses each illustrate how issues in cognitive science can be beneficially approached by work drawing from multiple disciplines within cognitive science.
 Many of these courses have prerequisites not directly included in this minor, so may be ideal only for students who have relevant preparation or are willing to take extra prerequisites.
 Students must choose at least one course from this list.

 Note: Some courses are listed as both foundations and interdisciplinary, but no student can count a single course as both.
 All students must take three separate courses to meet these three requirements.